element-hq/synapse/docs/usage/administration/admin_faq.md

 degrade.

-However, degraded performance due to a low cache factor, common on machines with slow disks, often leads to explosions in memory use due backlogged requests.
+However, degraded performance due to a low cache factor, common on machines with slow disks, often leads to explosions in memory use due to backlogged requests.
 In this case, reducing the cache factor will make things worse.
 Instead, try increasing it drastically.
 2.0 is a good starting value.